School of Law

 Before completing her LL.M. in Agricultural and Food Law at the University of Arkansas, Professor Civita was an Associate at Hogan Lovells US LLP in New York and Los Angeles.
 There, her practice focused on employment law and commercial litigation.
 She has also served as in-house counsel to Veggiecation, LLC, an innovative classroom and community-based nutrition education program, which teaches children and their caregivers health benefits of and appealing preparation techniques for plant-based foods.

-Professor Civita obtained her J.D., magna cum laude, from the Georgetown University Law Center, where she devoted much of her time and study to child advocacy and represented youth through the juvenile justice clinic.
+Professor Civita obtained her J.D., magna cum laude, Order of the Coif, from the Georgetown University Law Center, where she devoted much of her time and study to child advocacy and represented youth through the juvenile justice clinic.
 She also holds an A.B. in American Studies and Creative Writing from Columbia University.

 Professor Civita’s interest in food extends beyond the legal and academic; she also enjoys organic gardening, farm-to-table cooking, and using food and herbs as medicine.
 Whenever time allows, Professor Civita enjoys taking long, meandering road trips with her husband and son and exploring the varied beauty of our National Parks.
 She is also an avid photographer with a portfolio of award-winning, candid street portraits.